mathia/SDC-Behavioral-Cloning/writeup_report.md

 My first step was to use a LeNet architecture convolution neural network model.
 While this model is performing regression to output continuous steering angles I thought the LeNet architecutre previously used for image classification could perform well as the output steering angle does not require a huge variance to get the car around the track.
 This model is essentially classifying road images as steering angles and LeNet performs well at basic image classification.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that after my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+I found that initially my model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 Examining the data set, I found the large number for 0 steering angle data points seemed to be introducing lots of bias and preventing the model from generalizing to turns.

-To combat this issue I filtered out the data point where the steering angle was zero.
+To combat this issue I filtered out the data points where the steering angle was zero.
 I then found the model was underfitting and so I augmented the training data by horizontally flipping the images and inverting the associated steering angle.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where one of the edges of the road was not clearly marked with a line or curb and the vehicle tracked off into the dirt.
 To improve the driving behavior in these cases, I recorded more data points of the car sucessfully driving through these portions.